mikesmullin/nvi/README.md

 and always assume that the file will fit in memory and that transmitting a file-at-a-time from host to client is fast enough

+add funny -- COMBO X10! --
+counter to the statusbar as each combo is executed within a 1 sec delay

+there's a view statusbar
+and a window statusbar
+the window statusbar is always visible really they both are i guess the view one gets added by a plugin for gvim but mine will be there in core